ningzhangfisk/CSCI241/Slides/divideandconquer.md

 + Pick a random element as a pivot.
 + Pick median as the pivot.

 We divide `S` into subsequences, recur to sort each subsequence, and then combine the sorted subsequences by a simple concatenation.
-In particular, the quick-sort algorithm consists of the following three steps"
+In particular, the quick-sort algorithm consists of the following three steps:
 + `Divide`: If S has at least two elements (nothing needs to be done if S has zero or one element), select a specific element `x` from S, which is called the pivot.
 As is common practice, choose the pivot `x` to be the last element in S. Remove all the elements from S and put them into three sequences:
   - L, storing the elements in S less than x
   - E, storing the elements in S equal to x (Of course, if the elements of S are distinct, then E holds just one element—